How could it be acceptable to teach only 3(!) pieces of music a whole school year?

 I have just received another student from a prestigious Gold Coast private school!

 Only 8 days before her exam, her family seemed urgent asking me to listen to her playing.
-It unfolded that this entire school year, after going to many “no value for money lessons”, she half knew her 3 pieces of her music requirements and some of her compulsory technical work was “yet to be taught” to her.
-As we know, this is just the ‘bare’ pre-requisite for passing exams let alone expecting that this will be enough for building foundation knowledge for next year’s progressively HARDER level to learn with ease!.
+It unfolded that this entire school year, after going to many "no value for money lessons", she half knew her 3 pieces of her music requirements and much of her theory was yet to be taught to her.
+As we know, this is just the 'bare' pre-requisite for passing exams let alone with good grades.

-I am compelled to put some experience-based feedback out, so you can make an informed decision when the time comes to shop around for the music teacher who does the RIGHT THING by your child!..
+I am compelled to write about this, to put some experience-based feedback out, so you can make an informed decision when considering music teachers.

 Pros of the "bare minimum 3 pieces just to SCRAPE through" style teaching:

-- Private school is satisfied with the hired after-school-music-teacher, especially if that teacher is travelling from private school to private school – one would think, he/she is doing the right thing by your child, right?
-Not necessarily!!!
+• Private school satisfied with the after-school-music-teacher, especially if that teacher is travelling from private school to private school - one would think, he/she is doing the right thing by your child, right?

-Is this ‘relaxed’ OR plain neglectful?
-You decide!
+Is this 'relaxed' OR plain neglectful?
 The Cons:

-- Trap!: those with better exam results for their beginner grades will have a false sense of accomplishment and the long term implications of what they missed out on to know and this can remain under the radar and may be in the way of becoming a confident, advanced musician for good!!
+• Students and their families with some initially better exam results to show will have a false sense of accomplishment and the long term implications of what they missed out on to know, can remain under the radar and in varying degrees may prevent the student from becoming a confident, advanced musician

-The sad truth: Only a small percentage of learners will keep going – for me, this is the toughest outcome to face as a teacher from the student’s point of view.
-If they turn away from the piano for life, due to a new belief, that there was something wrong with them and that they are not talented enough?
-How can this be justified if all that their teacher taught them were 3 pieces out of 12?
+Only very passionate and resilient learners will keep going - for me, this is the toughest outcome to face, not from a personal point of view, but from the student's point of view.
+If they stop learning, due to a new belief, that there was something wrong with them and they are not talented enough?
+How are we to justify that?
+If all we taught were 3 pieces out of 12?

-This incomplete, yet thought-provoking list of ‘Pros and Cons’ should hopefully activate alarm bells for those in search for the RIGHT guidance.
-Does your current teacher teach only the bare minimum to your child, just to scrape through their level exam?
+This incomplete, yet thought-provoking list of 'Pros and Cons' should hopefully activate alarm bells if you have a reason - does your current teacher teach only the bare minimum to your child, just to scrape through their level exam?

 Please, interview your child's teacher-to-be on their teaching philosophy, WHAT, WHY and HOW they teach.